AdaCore/ada_language_server/doc/vscode-ug.md

 ## Project View

-The Ada & SPARK extension contributes a **Project View** panel in the VS Code Explorer sidebar.
+The Ada & SPARK extension contributes a **Project** view in the VS Code Explorer sidebar.
 It shows the structure of the loaded GPR project as a tree, grouping source files by their project and source directory.

 ![Project View](media/project-view.png)

-The **Project View** also exposes a toolbar with the following buttons:
+The **Project** view also exposes a toolbar with the following buttons:

 * **Filter** — filters the tree view to show only projects, directories, and files whose names contain the filter string.
-* **Open Project File** — opens a dialog to select a new GPR project file to load.
+* **Open Project...** — opens a dialog to select a new GPR project file to load.
 * **Refresh** — reloads the project and updates the tree view.
 * **View Options** — toggles the display of object directories and runtime files, and allows to switch between flat and hierarchical view modes.